Hermine kills 2, ruins beach weekends in northward march

-The once-and-future Hurricane Hermine regained strength Saturday as it moved slowly up the Eastern Seaboard and made a mess of the holiday weekend.
+The National Hurricane Center maintained its tropical storm watch for Martha's Vineyard and Nantucket and said dangerous storm surges would continue along the coast from Virginia to New Jersey.

+"The combination of a storm surge and the tide will cause normally dry areas near the coast to be flooded by rising waters moving inland from the shoreline," the Hurricane Center said in a morning advisory.

-Hermine (her-MEEN) already caused two deaths, damaged properties and left hundreds of thousands without electricity from Florida to Virginia.
-It spawned a tornado in North Carolina and closed beaches as far north as New York.
+Hermine (her-MEEN) caused two deaths, damaged properties, closed beaches as far north as New York, and left hundreds of thousands without electricity from Florida to Virginia.
+Dominion Virginia Power said crews were working to restore power to about 5,000 customers in North Carolina and 1,500 customers in southeast Virginia.
+The company expects service to those customers to be restored by 5 p.m.
+Monday.

-"This is not a beach weekend for anyone in the Mid-Atlantic to the northeast," said Eric Blake, a hurricane specialist at the National Hurricane Center in Miami.
+The Florida Division of Emergency Management said on Twitter on Sunday that nearly 80,000 utility customers were still without electricity.
+Emergency managers say the Anclote River northwest of Tampa is forecast to go well into major flood stage on Sunday afternoon and have issued mandatory evacuations for some low-lying mobile home parks and apartment buildings.

 Hermine rose up over the Gulf of Mexico and hit Florida on Friday as a Category 1 hurricane before weakening to a tropical storm across Georgia.

-By 11 p.m.
-Saturday, Hermine's top sustained winds remained at 70 mph (110 kph) as it moved east-northeast at 13 mph (20 kph).
-The storm, expected to turn northward on Sunday, was centered about 205 miles southeast of Ocean City, Maryland.
+At 11 a.m.
+Sunday, Hermine's top sustained winds strengthened to 70 mph (110 kph) as it moved east-northeast at 10 mph (17 kph).
+The storm, expected to turn northward later Sunday, was centered about 301 miles (500 kilometers) east-southeast of Ocean City, Maryland.

-Forecasters expected Hermine to regain hurricane force on Sunday as it travels up the coast before weakening again to a tropical storm by Tuesday.
+Forecasters say Hermine could regain hurricane force later Sunday as it travels up the coast before weakening again to a tropical storm by Tuesday.

 And since sea levels have risen up to a foot due to global warming, the storm surges pushed by Hermine could be even more damaging, climate scientists say.